virtual-labs/exp-re-bend-test-iitd/experiment/theory.md

 <h4>Mandrel</h4>
 A mandrel is a core around which workpiece can be bent, forged, or moulded.
-The diameter of the mandrel for the bend and re-bend test shall be as follows, as per IS 1786: 2008 (reaffirmed 2018):
+The diameter of the mandrel for the bend and re-bend test shall be as per Table 1 and Table 2.
 <div align="center">
 <h4>Table 1: Mandrel Diameter for Bend Test</h4>
 <br>